w3c/wai-coga/guide/clear/clear-words.md

 ---
 ## Description

-Use words that are common and clear.
+Use words that are common and clear to as many people as possible.

 ## User Story